 Observing data from the 19th to the 20th centuries, Cyrino (1993) reports the loss of enclisis in Brazilian Portuguese.
 Oliveira (2000) shows that verbal short answers, which Martins calls "VP ellipsis", do occur in her diachronic data from the same period.
-Furthermore, the diachronic study in Cyrino (1994) shows a concurrence of factors relating the increase of 'propositional ellipses' (where a whole proposition is elided) to the rise of 'null objects in Brazilian Portuguese.
+Furthermore, the diachronic study in Cyrino (1994) shows a concurrence of factors that led to the increase of 'propositional ellipses' (where a whole proposition is elided) to the rise of 'null objects in Brazilian Portuguese.
 The former, is exemplified in (24) and the latter in (25), both gaps represented with strikethroughs:

-(24) Foi que D. Tibúrcio, com a pena de se ver acometido was that D Tiburcio with the penance of CL.REFL see attacked de três mulheres, como vossa mercê sabe que D.Tibúrcio (tinha) a pena de of three women as your mercy knows that D.Tibúrcio had the penance of se ver acometido de três mulheres...
+(24) Foi que D. Tibúrcio, com a pena de se ver acometido was that D Tiburcio with the penance of CL.REFL see attacked de três mulheres, como vossa mercê sabe of three women as your mercy knows Lit.

-CL.REFL see attacked of three women

-Lit.
 'It happended that D. Tiburcio, with the penance of being attacked by three women as your mercy knows (that D. Tibúrcio had the penance of being attacked by three women)...'
 (Antonio José, Guerras do Alecrim e da Manjerona, 18th century)

-(25) Ninguém venda a liberdade pois não pode resgatar the freedom nobody sell the freedom because not can ransom the freedon Lit.
+(25) Ninguém venda a liberdade pois não pode resgatar nobody sell the freedom because not can ransom Lit.
 'Nobody sell his freedom because he cannot ransom (his freedom).'